 If that file had been allowed to run to it full conclusion it would been many times greater in size than the Vietnam file.

-Unfortunately, I had left school before Dr DK Sewell of Ivon Watkins Dow in New Plymouth had written on the manufacture of 245T for the science curriculum.
-Nor was it covered in the Certificate of Science course I sat prior to joining the Army.
-To find out more about the actions of a defoliant I had to hunt through the science and toxicology texts of the time to identify the actions of a defoliant.
+Unfortunately I had left school before Dr DK Sewell of Ivon Watkins Dow in New Plymouth had written on the manufacture of 245T for the science curriculum.
+Nor was it covered in my Certificate of Science course prior to joining the Army.
+So it became a hunt through the science and toxicology texts of the time to identify the actions of a defoliant.

 The object of a defoliant was to drop the leaves off the plant to aid cultivation or harvesting.

-In South Vietnam, the object was also to drop the leaves but in much greater numbers and on different species of plants requiring very high concentrations of the chemicals used.
-This meant applying undiluted Agent Orange, and occasionally using oils as an adjunct to aid dispersal.
+In South Vietnam the object was also to drop the leaves but in much greater numbers and on different species of plants requiring very high concentrations of the chemicals used.
+Agent Orange was applied raw without dilution but occasionally using oils as an adjunct to aid dispersal.

-On return to South Vietnam on my second tour to South Vietnam I witnessed the change in the area where defoliation had occurred on my earlier tour and I astounded by the destruction.
+On return to South Vietnam on my second tour I witnessed the change in the area where defoliation had occurred on my earlier tour and I astounded by the destruction.

-By the time I returned to New Zealand, scientists were beginning to investigate aspects of the defoliation program or the individual chemicals that were used.
-They ranged from the National Academy of Sciences to the USAF, the aerial applicators of the products on behalf of the South Vietnamese Government, and the manufacturers of the products.
+The investigators ranged from the National Academy of Sciences, the USAF, aerial applicators of the product s on behalf of the South Vietnamese Government, to the manufacturers of the products.

 Getting rid of the evidence

-The simplest solution would be to sell it to domestic users in diluted form.
-Fortunately, science had passed them by and new dioxin thresholds would not allow it.
-Amazingly, there was a proposal to plough it into the ground in mile long swathes in South Vietnam and allow natural breakdown of the chemicals.
-Thankfully, that never happened.
-A proposal to burn it at sea was opposed by Hawaiian environmental scientists who advocated the recovery of components from the products.
+Of course the simplest would be to simply sell it to domestic users after dilution.
+Fortunately science had passed them by and new dioxin thresholds would not allow it.
+Amazingly there was a proposal to plough it into the ground in mile long swathes in South Vietnam and allow natural breakdown of the chemicals.
+Thankfully that never happened.
+When it was decided to burn it at sea there was objection from the Hawaii environmental scientists who were advocating recovery of components from the products.
 The science of dioxin health affects was in its infancy.

-Stocks earmarked for destruction were examined using the new testing techniques, and the results combined with a very limited number of historical samples held by the USAF to produce the mean of dioxin in Agent Orange of 2ppm.
-In reality, it only showed the mean for Agent Orange stocks produced after the industry had put in place measures to reduce the impurity in the finished product, much of which never went to South Vietnam.
-Sure, there was an evaluation of some ex-Vietnam stocks at Johnson Island but in the main most were of recent manufacture.
+All stocks for destruction were examined using the new testing techniques and those results combined with a very limited number of historical samples held by the USAF to produce what would be the mean of dioxin in Agent Orange of 2ppm.
+But on examination in reality it only showed the mean for Agent Orange stocks produced after the industry had put in place measures to reduce the impurity in the finished product much of which never went to South Vietnam.
+Sure there was an evaluation of some stocks ex Vietnam at Johnson Island but in the main most were of recent manufacture.
 Perhaps the most interesting was the claim that high dioxin stocks were from the occasional old Agent Purple drums because there was iso octyl ester in the soil at Johnson.
 No consideration given to the hundreds of drums of Agent Orange II the iso octy version produced because of a shortage of butyl esters.

-In 1980, New Zealand Vietnam veterans received a medical-in- confidence questionnaire from Defence Headquarters with some real obscure questions.
+In 1980 I along with other Vietnam Veterans received a medical-in- confidence questionnaire from Defence Headquarters with some real obscure questions.
 I didn’t have any children and couldn’t answer the question “Do any of your children suffer a deforrity?”
-Deforrity.
-What the hell is that?
-Did my godchild, alive of sorts at that time, fit in that category?
-The parent’s doctor said it was either drugs or chemicals but I never saw him or others of his ilk demand an inquiry.
+Deforrity what the hell is that?
+Did my godchild, alive of sorts at that time fit in that category?
+The parent’s doctor said it was either drugs or chemicals but I never saw him or others of his ilk demand and inquiry.

-“Do you think you were exposed to Agent Orange or other defoliants?”
-It would be three decades before I would be able to answer that with any surety.
+“Do you think you were exposed to Agent Orange or other defoliants?” was another question.
+It would be three more decades before I would be able to answer that with any surety.

-The questionnaire was a waste of time and eventually considered inconclusive because the authorities did not know when the spraying program finished.
-The last I heard, the completed questionnaires remain in a locked cabinet in Defence Headquarters.
-Unfortunately, the Privacy Act is not retrospective.
+The questionnaire was a waste of time eventually been considered inconclusive because the authorities did not know when the spraying program finished.
+Last I heard the completed questionnaires remain in a locked cabinet in Defence Headquarters.
+Unfortunately the Privacy Act is not retrospective.